zuhairabs/portfolio/content/blog/12-switch-to-gatsby/index.md

 ### Some code highlighting issues ❌

 Embedding code snippets is an important part of my posts.
-I unfortunately noticed a frustrating rendreing problem that appears on mobile devices such as the wrap of long lines of codes. </br> Seriously who wants to read that kind of code?
+I unfortunately noticed a frustrating rendering problem that appears on mobile devices such as the wrap of long lines of codes. </br> Seriously who wants to read that kind of code?

 ### A limited set of plugins 🤷‍♂️